graphrag

 To learn more about GraphRAG and how it can be used to enhance your LLM's ability to reason about your private data, please visit the Microsoft Research Blog Post.

-To get started with the GraphRAG system we recommend trying the Solution Accelerator package.
-This provides a user-friendly end-to-end experience with Azure resources.
+To get started with the GraphRAG system we recommend trying the command line quickstart.

 This repository presents a methodology for using knowledge graph memory structures to enhance LLM outputs.
 Please note that the provided code serves as a demonstration and is not an officially supported Microsoft offering.